Philip Armstrong – Chair

 Rick De Vos – Membership Secretary

-I am an Adjunct Research Fellow in the Centre for Culture and Technology at Curtin University, currently completing a monograph on anthropogenic extinction, its cultural significance and the way it is articulated and practiced.
-Prior to this I spent over twenty years teaching and conducting research in the areas of Cultural Studies, Postcolonial Studies, Performance Studies, Film and Television, Literature and Indigenous Australian research.
-I have been a member of AASG/AASA since 2005, and, as a researcher who generally works independently, I have drawn great benefit from the information generated by, and the conferences organised by this group, as well as its collegiality.
+Rick is an Adjunct Research Fellow in the Centre for Culture and Technology at Curtin University, currently completing a monograph on anthropogenic extinction, its cultural significance and the way it is articulated and practiced.
+Prior to this Rick spent over twenty years teaching and conducting research in the areas of Cultural Studies, Postcolonial Studies, Performance Studies, Film and Television, Literature and Indigenous Australian research.
+Rick has been a member of AASG/AASA since 2005, and, as a researcher who generally works independently, he has drawn great benefit from the information generated by, and the conferences organised by this group, as well as its collegiality.
 Staff Profile

 Nik Taylor – General Committee Member